keboola/component-email-smtp-sender/component_config/component_long_description.md

 ## Sync Actions
  - `TEST SMTP SERVER CONNECTION` - tests, whether connection can be established
  - `VALIDATE SUBJECT` - validates, that all placeholders in the provided subject template are present in the input table
- - `VALIDATE PLAINTEXT TEMPLATE` - validates, that all placeholders in the provided plaintext template are present in the input table
+ - `VALIDATE PLAINTEXT TEMPLATE` - validates, that all placeholders in the provided message body plaintext template are present in the input table
- - `VALIDATE HTML TEMPLATE` - validates, that all placeholders in the provided HTML template are present in the input table
+ - `VALIDATE HTML TEMPLATE` - validates, that all placeholders in the provided message body HTML template are present in the input table
- - `VALIDATE ATTACHMENTS` - validates, that all input files are present in the file input mappinng
+ - `VALIDATE ATTACHMENTS` - validates, that all attachment files are present in the file input mapping
  - `VALIDATE CONFIG` - runs all tests and validations above